Codeneos/vlocode/README.md

 ## Requirements

-- Basic knowledge of how Vlocity datapacks work
+- Basic knowledge of Vlocity datapacks
-- Access to a Salesforce with the Vlocity managed package installed
+- Access to an Salesforce instance with the Vlocity managed package installed

 ## Extension Settings